13+ Top Skills to Add to Your Resume (and How to Include Them)

 Here’s a list of some of the most in-demand soft skills and hard skills according to LinkedIn Learning:

-Sometimes, showcasing a skills section in your resume the right way can make all the difference.
+Sometimes, showcasing a skills section of your resume the right way can make all the difference.

-Other than that, there are a lot of hard and soft skills that are in high demand.
+Other than that, there are a lot of hard and soft skills and competencies that are in high demand.

-Here are 13 of the most important ones for 2020:
+Here are some of the most important ones right now.

 Time management is one of the most important skills, especially in a corporate setting.
 You’ll have to meet clients, manage team meetings, schedule appointments, pre-determined deliverables on a deadline, and hit your own daily targets.